Nathan A. Tufts

-Nathan A. Tufts (April 15, 1879 – November 8, 1952) was an American attorney and politician who served as a District Attorney of Middlesex County, Massachusetts from 1917 to 1921.
-He was removed from office and disbarred for misconduct in office.
+Nathan A. Tufts (April 15, 1879 – November 8, 1952) was an American attorney and politician who served as a district attorney of Middlesex County, Massachusetts, from 1917 to 1921.
+He was removed from office and disbarred for official misconduct.

 Early life

-Tufts was born on April 15, 1879 in Fitchburg, Massachusetts.
+Tufts was born on April 15, 1879, in Fitchburg, Massachusetts.
 He graduated from Brown University in 1900 and Boston University Law School in 1903.
 He was admitted to the bar in 1903 and opened a law office in Waltham, Massachusetts.

 Tufts was a noted football player at Fitchburg High School and Brown.
 From 1907 to 1909, he was the head football coach at Waltham High School.
 He was replaced in 1910 by the school's athletic director, Harry A. Dame.
 Tufts also served for many years as a referee for college football games.

-In 1909, he served as legal counsel for Hattie Le Blanc, a 16-year-old Acadian maid from West Arichat, Nova Scotia accused of murdering her employer, Clarence F. Glover of East Cambridge.
+In 1909, he served as legal counsel for Hattie Le Blanc, a 16-year-old Acadian maid from West Arichat, Nova Scotia, accused of murdering her employer, Clarence F. Glover of East Cambridge.
 Le Blanc was found not guilty.